 From the Organisation Identification, the following MX codes (SchemeName.Code) are first searched “GS1G”, “DUNS” and “TXID”.
 The first 2 codes will be translated with “CUST” code and “GS1G and “DUNS” will be part of the MTIssuer.
 “TXID” will be translated as such to MTFATF identification.
 If none of these codes can be found then the first occurrence of OrganisationID/Other/Identification that allows to create a valid FATF ID will be translated.

-If the MX code is CUST or EMPL it will be translated to the same MT code, if the MX code is different from CUST and EMPL (eg., SRET, BANK), it will be translated by using the MT code “CUST” and the MX code will be used to build the MT issuer identification together with the MX issuer if present.
-IF the MX code is CUST or EMPL and the MX issuer is absent, then value “NOTPROVIDED” is used for MT Issuer .
+If the MX code is CUST, TXID or EMPL it will be translated to the same MT code, if the MX code is different from CUST, TXIDand EMPL (eg., SRET, BANK), it will be translated by using the MT code “CUST” and the MX code will be used to build the MT issuer identification together with the MX issuer if present.
+IF the MX code is CUST or EMPL and the MX issuer is absent, then a double slash “//” will be introduced between the CountryCode and the Identification.

 The Truncation of the MTIssuer will happen as described in scenario 2 below.